gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/build-prerequisites.md

 -   unpack the archive
 -   rename *_Eclipse_* to **Eclipse-cdt-46.app**
 -   on macOS, make a Finder alias of the **Eclipse.app**, rename it **E46 CDT test** and move it to a place of your choice (the Desktop, for example); remove the `com.apple.quarantine` attribute.
-- (workspace prefferences: same as before)
+- (workspace preferences: same as before)

 ## Clone the repositories